 AGL submitted that under the proposed Access Arrangement, Users of the DBNGP that hold existing contracts under the Gas Transmission Regulations 1994 or Dampier Bunbury Pipeline Regulations 1998 may face terms and conditions more onerous than those currently applying, including higher charges for gas transmission.
 AGL requested that the Regulator provide certainty for existing Shippers that current terms and conditions will not be adversely affected under the Access Arrangement.
 On a similar note, Robe River Mining drew attention to paragraph 6.1(b)(ii) of the proposed Access Arrangement that states that Non-Reference Services are also to include services provided by Epic under Grandfathered Contracts.
-Robe River Mining requested that the Regulator consider the implications of this for the purposes of Section 2.24 (b) and 2.25 of the Code and be satisfied that approval of this provision will not deprive holders of Grandfathered Contracts of any pre-existing contractual rights (e.g. options for term extensions), and require inclusion in the Access Arrangement of sufficient information regarding Grandfathered Contracts so that the Regulator is in a position to make an assessment as to whether or not approval of the proposed Access Arrangement will deprive holders of pre-existing contractual rights.
+Robe River Mining requested that the Regulator consider the implications of this for the purposes of Section 2.24 (b) and 2.25 of the Code and be satisfied that approval of this provision will not deprive holders of Grandfathered Contracts so that the Regulator is in a position to make an assessment as to whether or not approval of the proposed Access Arrangement will deprive holders of pre-existing contractual rights.